 We ride the escalator up five floors to the restaurant at the top for a nice meal, some delightful conversation and a good time together.
-After lunch we begin heading down and were soon being serenaded by two people in bright costume at the bottom of the third floor escalator.
-The month long Italian celebration was happening at this store too.
+After lunch, we begin heading down and were soon being serenaded by two people in bright costume at the bottom of the third-floor escalator.
+The month-long Italian celebration was happening at this store too.
 Well with all the musical notes going up and the escalator going down, things were beginning to stir.
-Feeling the festive and fun atmosphere I opened to the flow in the moment – and away we went, my friend and I, and small crowd of interested shoppers followed the two singers.
+Feeling the festive and fun atmosphere I opened to the flow in the moment – and away we went, my friend and I, and a small crowd of interested shoppers followed the two singers.

 Not the end of the story, for as the ripples go out from the point where the object impacts the lake, so the sound of our words, carried by the waves of intention, radiate out on the smooth surface of purity and clarity.